profit first overview

 Why Two Savings Accounts at a Different Bank?

-Mike Michalowicz is pretty adamant about making sure you set up at least two savings accounts at a separate bank from where you hold the five essential checking accounts.
+Mike Michalowicz is adamant about setting up at least two savings accounts at a separate bank from where you hold the five essential checking accounts.

 Again, these two savings accounts are called Profit Hold and Tax Hold.